srid/landrun-nix/README.md

 # landrun-nix

-Flake-parts module for wrapping programs with [landrun](https://github.com/landlock-lsm/landrun) sandbox.
+A Nix flake-parts module for wrapping programs with [landrun](https://github.com/Zouuup/landrun) (Landlock) sandbox.

 ## Usage

-Add to your flake inputs:
+In your `flake.nix`:

 ```nix
 {